Skip to content

 Bunup Workspaces

-Effortlessly manage multiple packages in monorepos with Bunup's workspace support.
-Define and build multiple packages with a single configuration file and command.
+Effortlessly manage multiple packages in a monorepo with Bunup’s built-in workspace support.

 Creating a Workspace Configuration